 Dynamic Procurement System

 The Dynamic Procurement System (DPS) has been set up for Radiology Imaging Software.
 This was driven predominantly by a requirement to run a mini competition procurement for stroke thrombectomy with Mike Conroy (NHS Tayside) and Paul Armstrong (NHS GGC).
+The software will need to have EU CE or UKCA marking to be eligible for this.

 The DPS has been set for four years and new suppliers can submit a response during the term to get added, unlike a framework where suppliers are fixed for the term.
 The following documentation is currently available to provide information on: